Kitchen smells getting you down? If you have ever actually used your kitchen, then you’ve run into this problem. We all have.

 - Pull out the fridge and stove and clean under them!!
 Do this at least 3 times a year.
 You’ll find food, kid and animal toys, pencils, missing buttons…all sorts of things under there.

 - Wipe off the stove hood.
-All sorts of grease and dust get stuck in and on top of that thing.
+All sorts of grease and dust get stuck in and on top of that thing and the grease has an unpleasant scent when you smell really closely.

 - Clean under the cabinets.
 Don’t forget about those places that you can’t see.
 They get just as much grease as the stove hood from condensation during cooking.

-- Hang potpourri sachets in an inconspicuous spot.
+- Hang potpourri sachets like these in an inconspicuous spot.
 Even attached underneath the bottom edge of a cabinet works!

 - Run an essential oils diffuser near a walkway.
 Give everyone something pleasant to smell from the second they enter your kitchen!